gekkos-project/gekkos-whitepaper/README.md

 **In short, GEKKOS unlocks seismic data for global collaboration, innovation, and new opportunities.**

+---

 ### Minimal Architecture Overview

+This minimal architecture overview shows how GEKKOS handles seismic data from raw input to interactive exploration.
+Raw seismic datasets are transformed into multiresolution pyramid formats optimized for fast access.
+Once stored securely in the cloud, they are tagged with metadata (including lineage and provenance) and passed through a security layer that manages encryption, access levels, and (in future) token-based permissions using $GEKK.
+Data is delivered efficiently over an edge CDN and rendered directly in the browser using WebGL, ensuring high performance even at large scale.

 ![GEKKOS Architecture Diagram](https://raw.githubusercontent.com/gekkos-project/gekkos-whitepaper/main/assets/images/minimal_architecture.png)